nangchan/docker-jss/README.md

 # docker-jss
-Docker files that creates a Sitecore JSS instance
+Dockerfile that stands up a Sitecore JSS 11 website on CentOS7